Support

 Lossy WebP compression

 WebP lossy compression uses the same predictive technology for images that is found in the VT8 video codec, more commonly known as WebM.
-Basically, when it comes to lossy compression, WebP considers a certain pixel's adjacent pixels and then only counts the differences as it predicts what the first pixel looks like (known as predictive coding).
+Basically, when it comes to lossy compression, WebP considers a certain pixel's adjacent pixels and then only counts the differences as it predicts what the first pixel looks like.
 The compression happens through a process called the discrete cosine transform, or DCT, which converts redundant data into residual zeroes that are then removed.
 This process is what enables lossy files to be as small as they are.

 Source: developers.google.com